InterSystems IRIS Connector for Power BI

 The InterSystems IRIS Connector for Power BI leverages the relational projects of InterSystems Business Intelligence cubes to make them available for use in Power BI.
 Some cube features, like programmatic filters, cannot be supported through these projections and are therefore left out of the list.
 Please contact the WRC if you encounter a cube where this behavior is not appropriate.

-Dimension Hierarchy Won’t Show Up in the Report Designer
+Dimension Hierarchy Not Appearing in the Report Designer

 Power BI does not currently allow seeding dimension information from a connector.